johannaschott/QuAPPro/README.md

 ## Usage

-QuAPPro can be accessed  via ***link*** or can be run locally by downloading and running the provided server version of the R code.
+QuAPPro as online app in your browser can be accessed [here](https://www.umm.uni-heidelberg.de/biochemie/shiny/) or can be run locally by downloading and running the provided server version of the R code.
-See the manual in the app or [here](https://github.com/johannaschott/QuAPPro/blob/main/QuAPPro_manual_v0-0-5.Rmd) for details.
+See the manual in the online app or [here](https://github.com/johannaschott/QuAPPro/blob/main/QuAPPro_manual_v0-0-5.Rmd) for details.

 ## Example datasets